Jamesburg, New Jersey

-Jamesburg is a borough in Middlesex County, New Jersey, United States.
-As of the 2020 United States census, the borough's population was 5,783, a decrease of 132 (−2.2%) from the 5,915 enumerated at the 2010 census, which in turn had reflected a decline of 110 (−1.8%) from the 6,025 counted at the 2000 census.
+Jamesburg is a borough in Middlesex County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the borough's population was 5,783, a decrease of 132 (−2.2%) from the 2010 census count of 5,915, which in turn reflected a decline of 110 (−1.8%) from the 6,025 counted in the 2000 census.

 History

 Jamesburg was formed as a borough by an act of the New Jersey Legislature on March 19, 1887, when it was created from portions of Monroe Township, based on the results of a referendum held on March 15, 1887.
 Jamesburg's incorporation was confirmed on April 15, 1915.

 The borough was named for James Buckelew, who established a mill that became the nucleus of what is now Jamesburg.
 After Monroe Township officials refused to admit an African-American student into one of its schools, Buckelew funded the construction of a school located at the corner of Church Street and Gatzmer Avenue that would be open to all children.
 The school was named in his honor and became the derivation of the borough's name.